THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ DISCLAIMER FOR MORE INFO.

 By linking to a site, you are showing Google that you trust this site, basically that you vouch for them.
 If you link to spammy, untrustworthy sites without marking the link as nofollow, then you can actually hurt your own rankings with Google.
 For this reason, it is worth your while to mark links as nofollow if you are unsure of the quality of the site.

-This does not just mean links that are paid for directly, ie when someone says they will pay you $100 if you add a link, but also affiliate links, where you are linking for commercial reasons.
+This does not just mean links that are paid for directly, .i.e. when someone says they will pay you $100 if you add a link, but also affiliate links, where you are linking for commercial reasons.

 Where there can be some misunderstanding is when linking to products or hotels that you have been asked to review but did not receive monetary compensation.
-If you received any compensation (and this includes the product itself or a free night’s accommodation), then to follow Google’s guidelines you should be marking this as nofollow.
+If you received any compensation (and this includes the product itself or a “free” night’s accommodation), then to follow Google’s guidelines you should be marking this as nofollow.

 It is not always easy to determine when a link is paid for, but when you mark it as such in a disclaimer or have a page showing everyone you have worked with, it makes it quite simple for Google, your readers and your competitors to see you are not following Google’s guidelines.

-It is worth remembering that it is not just Google calculating that you have a unnatural link profile or your site coming up for manual review with Google that you have to worry about.
+It is worth remembering that it is not just Google calculating that you have an unnatural link profile or your site coming up for manual review with Google that you have to worry about.
 Other people can also report your site easily to Google for not following guidelines.
 It only takes one competitor to file a report and you could be in trouble.

 If you are in WordPress, click over to text view and find the link.
 You then just need to add rel=”nofollow” to the anchor tag.

-For example: <a href=”http://amazon.com” rel=”nofollow”>Amazon</a>
+For example: <a href=”https://amazon.com” rel=”nofollow”>Amazon</a>

 It really is that simple.